 During an interview in January of 2010 Dr. Merten told us a story about being recognized in an elevator in Richmond, Virginia.
 I came to learn that he told the story many times to many groups of people over the years.
 The abbreviated version of the story goes like this: “I am riding in an elevator.
 The elevator stops and a young man gets into the car.
 I am following elevator etiquette, minding my own business, and staring straight ahead.
 The young man, however, keeps staring right at me.
 Finally, he turns to me and says, “I know who you are.
 You’re George Mason!”
 The young man then leaves the elevator, and I’m there by myself, puzzled by what has just happened.”
 Dr. Merten ended the story by realizing that even though the young man misidentified him, he was right in that Dr. Merten, as well as everyone who attends or represents the institution, is George Mason.

 Dr. Merten, you always were, and will always be, George Mason.

 Follow SCRC on Social Media and look out for future posts in our Travel Series on our Facebook, Instagram, and Twitter accounts.
 To search the collections held at Special Collections Research Center, go to our website and browse the finding aids by subject or title.
-You may also e-mail us at email@example.com or call 703-993-2220 if you would like to schedule an appointment, request materials, or if you have questions.
-Appointments are not necessary to request and view collection.
+You may also e-mail us at firstname.lastname@example.org or call 703-993-2220 if you would like to schedule an appointment, request materials, or if you have questions.